olliegardner/seminar-roulette/manual.md

 python event_feed.py
 ```

-If using Seminar Roulette within a deployed environment, it is highly likely that you setup a Cron tasks to run the script nightly to ensure that the most up to date information displays on Seminar Roulette.
+If using Seminar Roulette within a deployed environment, it is highly recommended that you setup a cron task to run the script nightly to ensure that the most up to date information always displays on Seminar Roulette.
 To setup a automatic cron task on CentOS, follow [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-use-cron-to-automate-tasks-centos-8).

 ---